-Curious George Goes To Town is a large and unique splash playground with multiple levels to explore.
-Prepare to have your curiosity matched with gallons of water in this interactive area based on the stories of a beloved monkey named Curious George.
+Curious George Goes To Town was a large and unique splash playground with multiple levels to explore.
+You’d prepare to have your curiosity matched with gallons of water in this interactive area based on the stories of a beloved monkey named Curious George.

-Where is Curious George Goes to Town located?
+Where was Curious George Goes to Town located?

 Curious George Goes to Town – height restrictions and other factors

-This attraction is accessible to all.
-Express Pass access is not offered, as this is an open play area with no queue.
+This attraction was accessible to all.
+Express Pass access was not offered, as this was an open play area with no queue.

 Curious George Goes to Town – what you wish you knew before you experienced it

-Curious George Goes to Town offers plenty of ways to get soaked from head to toe.
-You may want to bring an extra pair of clothes (or a bathing suit) if you or your youngsters wish to experience it.
+Curious George Goes to Town offered plenty of ways to get soaked from head to toe.
+You would have wanted to bring an extra pair of clothes (or a bathing suit) if you or your youngsters wished to experience it.

-How scary is Curious George Goes to Town?
+How scary was Curious George Goes to Town?

-We rate Curious George Goes to Town zero out of five monkeys in terms of fear factor.
-This watery wonderland was designed for children to take a break and have fun, so it has no scary or intense features – unless, that is, you have a water phobia.
+We rated Curious George Goes to Town zero out of five monkeys in terms of fear factor.
+This watery wonderland was designed for children to take a break and have fun, so it had no scary or intense features.

 Curious George Goes to Town – OI fun fact

-Behind the water-based area of this attraction is a dry play zone called The Man with the Yellow Hat’s Ball Factory.
-This spot offers hundreds of squishy foam balls for children to toss and blast at each other using various contraptions.
+Behind the water-based area of this attraction was a dry play zone called The Man with the Yellow Hat’s Ball Factory.
+This spot offered hundreds of squishy foam balls for children to toss and blast at each other using various contraptions.